 By working closely with our veterinarians, knowing the signs of a healthy cat, and seeking immediate veterinary care when in doubt, we can go a long way toward increasing our cats' potential lifespan.

 Cat Age and Diet

-A nutritious, age-specific diet forms the second building block of increasing a cat's potential life span.
+A nutritious, age-specific diet forms the second building block of increasing a cat's potential lifespan.
 Cats instinctively eat the most nutritious food available, and nutritionists use this model toward developing palatable, highly nutritious cat foods as closely aligned as possible to what cats would choose to eat in the wild.
-In order of nutritional preference, commercial cat foods fall into three categories:

-While veterinary care and a nutritious diet are essential parts of responsible cat care, four other factors rank high in our responsibility promises:
+While veterinary care and a nutritious diet are essential parts of responsible cat care, there are other considerations for keeping a healthy cat

 - Spay and neuter: Not only does this help the cat's overall health and curb its mating instincts, but spaying and neutering help reduce the number of feral and stray cats.

 - Keep cats indoors: Not only will it help with the aforementioned stray cat issue, it will prevent your cat from getting many communicable diseases.
 And indoor cats do not get hit by cars or injured by wild animals.